Curdflappers/Expar/README.md

 # Expar
-My awesome game

-Purpose:
-Learn about maintaining data across scenes in Unity, C# data structures and manipulation, have fun
+Made to learn about maintaining data across scenes in Unity, C# data structures and manipulation, have fun

 Description:
 Top-down shooter with three types of enemies.
 Collect scrap from the dead bodies of your robot enemies and use it to build guns.
 Working proof-of-concept right now, I'll be adding more steadily.